Understanding Capital Gains Tax

 Payment of CGT

 CGT is usually due for payment on 31 January following the end of the tax year.
-For example, for the tax year ending 5 April 2024, any CGT due must be paid by 31 January 2025 to avoid penalties and interest.
+For example, for the tax year ending 5 April 2024, any CGT due must be paid by 31 January 2025 in order to avoid penalties and interest.

 Capital gains on residential property